Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 Increase Alignment

-Larger or smaller, the goals of the project might seem to be very clear but it is not, especially when there is an organization or team involved.
+Larger or smaller, the project’s goals might seem to be very clear, but it is not, especially when an organization or team is involved.

 Every unsaid word can be a doubt for the team members regarding the project.
-If goals are not precisely clear, then the priorities and strategies are also going to be misrouted.
+If goals are unclear, then the priorities and strategies will also be misrouted.

 In fact, it is one of the most common factors for the failures or underwhelming results of the project.